 Scott Borsack has more than 35 years of experience representing clients in a variety of transactional matters, from community and regional banks as well as borrowers in real estate, construction and asset-based lending as well as mergers and acquisitions.
 Working as part of a team, Scott is routinely called upon to structure transactions to minimize the burden of federal and state taxes and bring tax efficiency to planning structures.

-Scott also counsels clients on the means of passing wealth from one generation to another while limiting federal and state taxes, using sophisticated techniques involving pass-through entities and trusts.
-With an eye toward wealth succession, Scott is able to introduce estate tax saving concepts to entrepreneurs while developing plans for a liquidity event, as well.
+Scott also counsels clients on the means of passing wealth from one generation to another while limiting the reach of federal and state taxes, using sophisticated techniques involving pass-through entities and trusts.
+With an eye toward wealth succession, Scott is able to introduce estate tax saving concepts to high net worth entrepreneurs while developing plans for a liquidity event, as well.
 Inevitably, estate planning also requires participation in estate administration matters, and Scott is equally adept in this arena.